captflint/dutrijndael/README.md

 This code does not work.
 This is a work in progress.
 Key expansion is implemented and seems to work properly now.
-Mix columns is currently *not* working right.
+Mix Columns seems to be working now.